syncfusion-content/xamarin-docs/Xamarin/ComboBox/Multiple-selection.md

 ---
 layout: post
 title: Multi Selection in Syncfusion SfComboBox control for Xamarin.Forms
-description: In this section describe the details about how to select multiple items from SfComboBox dropdown using MultiSelectMode
+description: This section describes the details about how to select multiple items from SfComboBox drop-down using the MultiSelectMode
 platform: xamarin
 control: SfComboBox
 documentation: ug
 ---
 # Multiple selection in SfComboBox

-Select multiple items from a suggestion list by using [`MultiSelectMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_MultiSelectModeProperty) property.
-There are two ways to perform multi selection in the combo box control.
+Select multiple items from a suggestion list by using the [`MultiSelectMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_MultiSelectModeProperty) property.
+There are two ways to perform multiselection in the combo box control.

 * Token Representation